 Celebrating 30 years in 2018, the Northwest Flower & Garden Show featured inspirational, beautiful, educational, and fun garden design ideas.
 The designers and landscapers were asked to incorporate a garden party theme into their display.
 The garden designs embrace current trends in urban gardening, sustainability, … [Read more...] about 7 design ideas from NW Flower & Garden Show

 We found a cache of free tours (and a few cheap ones at $15 or less) that visitors and residents alike will enjoy.
 Each tour is unique to Seattle, something you won't find anywhere else.
 We think that makes them priceless.
 But, we'll take free!
-The free tours included guided tours, self-guided tours, walking tours, … [Read more...] about Our big list of free & cheap tours (live and virtual)
+The free tours included guided tours, self-guided tours, walking tours, … [Read more...] about Our big list of free & cheap tours (guided, self-guided, virtual)

 How (and why) to build a rain garden